Jonathan2251/lbd/source/funccall.rst

 The subroutine/function call of backend translation is supported in this chapter.
 A lot of code needed to support function call.
-They are added according llvm supplied interface for easy to explanation.
+They are added according llvm supplied interface to explain easily.
-This chapter starts from introducing the Mips stack frame structure since we borrow many part of ABI from it.
+This chapter starts from introducing the Mips stack frame structure since we borrow many parts of ABI from it.
 Although each CPU has it's own ABI, most of ABI for RISC CPUs are similar.
-In addition to support fixed number of arguments in function call, Cpu0 supports variable number of arguments either, since C/C++ support this feature.
 The section “4.5 DAG Lowering” of tricore_llvm.pdf contains knowledge about Lowering process.
 Section “4.5.1 Calling Conventions” of tricore_llvm.pdf is the related materials you can reference furth.